spiceai/docs/spiceaidocs/docs/machine-learning/model-deployment/huggingface.md

 ### Limitations
-- Supports only ONNX format files.
+- ONNX format support only